Vietnam.vn - Nền tảng quảng bá Việt Nam

 The survey team then dug a reconnaissance pit about 2 square meters, 45 cm deep, more than 10 meters east of the hilltop center, discovering more than 250 pieces of tiles, including 6 fairly intact tiles, indicating that this was the collapsed roof of an ancient temple.
 Expanding the search around the hill, they discovered stone revetments.

-Associate Professor Chung said that on the top of the hill there used to be a large-scale ancient pagoda, built during the Tran Dynasty.
+Associate Professor Chung stated that on the top of the hill there used to be a large-scale ancient pagoda, built during the Tran Dynasty.
 "The pagoda has very important historical, cultural and social values for Dai Viet.
 The presence of this pagoda is very meaningful in marking Dai Viet's cultural milestone in the border area, affirming the cultural sovereignty of our nation from thousands of years ago," said Associate Professor Chung.

 Household